Prioritizing the perpetual rise in pharmacy costs

-Rising drug prices are creating challenges, but a whole-person, integrated and collaborative approach can save money and bolster better health outcomes.
+Rising drug prices are creating challenges for employers and employees, but a whole-person, integrated and collaborative approach can save money and bolster better health outcomes.

-It’s a safe bet that, in 2023, employers and employees will spend even more money on prescription drugs than they have in the past due to the current economy.
-In fact, drugmakers started the year by raising the prices of 450 products, with the expectation that more price hikes are to come.1
+It’s a safe bet that, in 2024, employers and employees will spend even more money on prescription drugs than they have in the past due to the current economy.
+In fact, drugmakers started 2023 by raising the prices of 450 products, with the expectation that more price hikes are to come.1

 “Drug prices are so extraordinarily high and contribute so much to the cost of health care that employers are now in a position where they have to make more difficult choices about how to spend their money.”